J0hn1975/Milestone-Project-One-Reef/README.md

 User stories this feature relates to:
 > * 5.4 Old and new songs from the band

-### Feature 6: Quiz Page
+### Feature 6: Latest Merchandise
-A quiz to that the knowledge of the end user, that responds to and validates user input
+A small selection of the lastest merchandise from the band
 > ![Quiz Page](docs/Features/quizpage.PNG)
 > ![Quiz Started](docs/Features/quiz.PNG)
 The quiz displays the right and or wrong answer